The minimum tools a blacksmith needs are anvil, hammer and forge.

 Side Blown Pit Forge

 Pit forges were shallow clay lined pits dug in the ground with a stone lined or ceramic tube tuyere (air tunnel).
+These have been in use for thousands of years and are still in use today.
 Where potteries were well established the tuyere for all kinds of furnaces was a series of tapered ceramic tubes that fit into one and other.
 Otherwise stone and clay would do.
-The need for a clay lining depended on the soil conditions.
-Loamy soils with lots of organic material would crumble or burn the pit not holding its shape.
-Sandy soils would also colapse.
+All that is needed is a way to prevent the tuyere, the air tunnel, from collapsing.
+The need for a clay forge lining depends on the soil conditions.
+Loamy soils with lots of organic material would crumble or burn thus the pit would not hold its shape.
+Sandy soils would also collapse.
 Clay would be obtained from local clay banks.
 Additions such as lime or manure were used to help bind the clay according to local custom.

 Traditionaly the blast was produced by a hide covered pit, wine skins or fabricated bellows.
 These forges are still used in primitive or impoverised places.
-Modern versions may use an iron pipe for the tuyere and a hand crank or electric blower.
+Modern versions may use an iron pipe for the tuyere and a hand crank or electric blower according to the means of the smith.

 The difference in how the blast is produced is largely a matter of efficiency.
 Using blow pipes might take six or more helpers with replacememts during the day.
 Using hides over pits takes two people and is back breaking work.
 Helpers would need to be replaced during the day.
 Paired bellows can be usd by one helper or even the smith.
 But in most cases a helper and possibly a replacement was necessary during the day.
 Double action bellows and hand crank blowers can be operated by the smith but he can be more productive with a helper.
 These devices are efficient enough that a helper should be able to work them all day.
 Electric blowers relieve the smith entirely of cranking or pumping as well as the need for a helper for this task.
-So relatively simple technology reduced the need for helpers from a half dozen to one, or none.Part 2: Beyond the Pit
+This relatively simple technology reduced the need for helpers from a half dozen to none.Article in Progress